theheking/babs-rna-seq/practical_overview/Week3_FASTQC.md

 We want to keep our data files and our results files separate, so we will move these output files into a new directory within our `results/` directory.

-    $ mkdir -p ~/dc_workshop/results/fastqc_untrimmed_reads
+    $ mkdir -p [yourscratch]/FASTQC_UNTRIMMED_READS
-    $ mv *.zip ~/dc_workshop/results/fastqc_untrimmed_reads/
+    $ mv *.zip [yourscratch]/FASTQC_UNTRIMMED_READS/
-    $ mv *.html ~/dc_workshop/results/fastqc_untrimmed_reads/
+    $ mv *.html [yourscratch]/FASTQC_UNTRIMMED_READS/

 Now we can navigate into this results directory and do some closer inspection of our output files.

-    $ cd ~/dc_workshop/results/fastqc_untrimmed_reads/
+    $ cd [yourscratch]/FASTQC_UNTRIMMED_READS/

 Viewing the FastQC results
 --------------------------

 If we were working on our local computers, we would be able to look at each of these HTML files by opening them in a web browser.
+However, to look at a summary vesion of the Fastqc html files- we need to create a summary file.

-However, these files are currently sitting on our remote AWS instance, where our local computer can not see them.
-And, since we are only logging into the AWS instance via the command line - it does not have any web browser setup to display these files either.
+However, these files are currently sitting on Katana, where our local computer can not see them.
+And, since we are only logging into the Katana  via the command line - it does not have any web browser setup to display these files either.

 So the easiest way to look at these webpage summary reports will be to transfer them to our local computers (i.e. your laptop).

-To transfer a file from a remote server to our own machines, we will use `scp`, which we learned yesterday in the Shell Genomics lesson.
+To transfer a file from a remote server to our own machines, we will use `scp`.

 First we will make a new directory on our computer to store the HTML files we are transferring.
 Let’s put it on our desktop for now.
 Open a new tab in your terminal program (you can use the pull down menu at the top of your screen or the Cmd+t keyboard shortcut) and type:

-    $ mkdir -p ~/Desktop/fastqc_html
+    $ mkdir -p ~/Desktop/FASTQC_HTML

 Now we can transfer our HTML files to our local computer using `scp`.

-    $ scp [email protected]:~/dc_workshop/results/fastqc_untrimmed_reads/*.html ~/Desktop/fastqc_html
+    $ scp [email protected]:/UNTRIMMED_FASTQC/*.html ~/Desktop/fastqc_html

 > Note on using zsh
 > -----------------
 >
 > If you are using zsh instead of bash (macOS for example changed the default recently to zsh), it is likely that a `no matches found` error will be displayed.
 The reason for this is that the wildcard (“\*”) is not correctly interpreted.
 To fix this problem the wildcard needs to be escaped with a “\\”:
->
-> >     $ scp [email protected]:~/dc_workshop/results/fastqc_untrimmed_reads/\*.html ~/Desktop/fastqc_html
-> >
-> >
-> > Alternatively, you can put the whole path into quotation marks:
-> >
-> >     $ scp "[email protected]:~/dc_workshop/results/fastqc_untrimmed_reads/*.html" ~/Desktop/fastqc_html
-> >

-As a reminder, the first part of the command `[[email protected]](/cdn-cgi/l/email-protection)` is the address for your remote computer.
-Make sure you replace everything after `[[email protected]](/cdn-cgi/l/email-protection)` with your instance number (the one you used to log in).

-The second part starts with a `:` and then gives the absolute path of the files you want to transfer from your remote computer.
-Do not forget the `:`.
-We used a wildcard (`*.html`) to indicate that we want all of the HTML files.

-The third part of the command gives the absolute path of the location you want to put the files.
-This is on your local computer and is the directory we just created `~/Desktop/fastqc_html`.

-You should see a status output like this:

-    SRR2584863_1_fastqc.html                      100%  249KB 152.3KB/s   00:01
-    SRR2584863_2_fastqc.html                      100%  254KB 219.8KB/s   00:01
-    SRR2584866_1_fastqc.html                      100%  254KB 271.8KB/s   00:00
-    SRR2584866_2_fastqc.html                      100%  251KB 252.8KB/s   00:00
-    SRR2589044_1_fastqc.html                      100%  249KB 370.1KB/s   00:00
-    SRR2589044_2_fastqc.html                      100%  251KB 592.2KB/s   00:00

 Now we can go to our new directory and open the 6 HTML files.

 Depending on your system, you should be able to select and open them all at once via a right click menu in your file browser.